Governance Bodies

 Co-design and Co-development

-The OBC’s governance has been designed in consultation with a wide variety of stakeholders, and is one of the main outcomes of the COPIM project.
-It has been developed out of consultations with open access publishers, university librarians and library membership organisations, open source infrastructure builders, OA researchers, and members of COPIM’s governance working group.
-In addition, it has been informed by research into community-focused open knowledge organisations within the landscape of scholarly communications, and better practices for the community governance of open infrastructures.
-Together, the consultations and research have informed every step of the way in the co-design and co-development of a governance model that has been uniquely tailored to the mission of the OBC.
-A key concern throughout has been that the governance of the OBC be membership-shaped, community-led, democratically representative, equitable, and transparent.
-Most paramount is that the OBC is and always will be directed and managed in accordance with its key values.
+The OBC’s governance has been designed in consultation with a wide variety of stakeholders, and was one of the main outcomes of the COPIM project, which ran from 2019 to 2023.
+It was developed in consultation with open access publishers, university librarians and library membership organisations, open source infrastructure builders, OA researchers, and members of COPIM’s governance working group.
+In addition, it was informed by research into community-focused open knowledge organisations within the landscape of scholarly communications, and better practices for the community governance of open infrastructures.
+Together, the consultations and research informed every step of the way in the co-design and co-development of a governance model that has been uniquely tailored to the mission of the OBC.
+A key concern throughout was that the governance of the OBC be membership-shaped, community-led, democratically representative, equitable, and transparent.
+It is essential that the OBC is and always will be directed and managed in accordance with its key values.